maxbarrett/valideater/README.md

 * alpha:			'Value must be letters'
 * alphanumeric:	'Letters and numbers required'
 * dob:			'Please give a valid date of birth'
-* over18:			'You must be 18 or over'
 * email:			'Invalid email'
 * matches:		'These values do not match'
 * numeric:		'Value must be numeric'